Predict How Consumers Will React to Content Using Machine Learning

 Those kinds of oracular powers could mean millions more in the bank for companies that use content to fuel leads, conversions and sales.

-That’s the goal of Cortex (@meetcortex), a suite of artificial intelligence, machine learning, and natural language generation and processing technologies designed to turn creative content marketing into a fully data-driven process.
-We learned how by talking to Brennan White (@Brenomics), Cortex’s CEO.
+That’s the goal of Cortex (@meetcortex), a suite of artificial intelligence, machine learning, and natural language generation and processing technologies designed to turn creative content marketing into fully data-driven process.
+We learned how by talking to Brennan White (@Brenomics), Cortex’s CEO, about how AI in content marketing like Cortex is changing the game.

 1. In a single sentence or statement, describe Cortex.